nilspert/verdant-sync-iot/README.md

 The project has the following functionality:

-- **Sensor Data Reading**: Reads and logs temperature, humidity, air pressure, luminosity, and soil moisture using various sensors.
+- **Sensor Data Reading**: Reads temperature, humidity, air pressure, luminosity, and soil moisture using various sensors.

 - **Water Pump Control**: Controls a 3.3V water pump based on soil moisture levels.

 ### Watering Sequence

 - The watering sequence begins when the soil moisture level drops below a set threshold (750 / 1024).
-- This activates a relay, which in turn controls the water pump to ensure the plant is watered.
+- This activates a relay, which in turn controls the water pump.
-- Watering sequence lasts for eight seconds.
+- Watering sequence lasts for twelve seconds.

 ## License